Emergence of Hadron Mass and Structure: Spectroscopy

 where $\omega =0.8\,$GeV, a value matching that suggested by analyses of QCD's gauge sector \cite{Binosi:2014aea, Cui:2019dwv}, and $D(\eta)= D_{\rm RL} (1+0.27 \eta)/(1+1.47 \eta)$, with $\omega D_{\rm RL} = (1.286\,{\rm GeV})^3$ chosen to achieve $m_\rho = 0.77\,$GeV in RL truncation.
 The $\eta$-dependence of $D(\eta)$ was fixed \emph{a posteriori} by requiring that $m_\rho$ remain unchanged as $\eta$ is increased.
 Since $\eta > 0 $ adds EHM strength to the gap equation's kernel, then $D$ must become smaller as $\eta$ grows in order to maintain a fixed value of $m_\rho$.
 Following this procedure, $m_\rho$ becomes the benchmark against which all ACM-induced changes are measured.

 It is worth noting that when one identifies $(g^2/[4\pi])\Delta(k^2=0) = 1/\mu_0^2$, then $\mu_0=0.39\,$GeV in RL truncation and $\mu_0 = 0.57\,$GeV at $\eta=1.2$.
 So, the interaction specified by Eq.\,\eqref{GapKernel} is consistent with gluon mass generation as described in Sec.\,\ref{SecGluonMass}.
 On the other hand, the large-$k^2$ behaviour of Eq.\,\eqref{GapKernel} does not respect the renormalisation group flow of QCD.
-This would be an issue if one were using it, \emph{e.g}., to calculate hadron form factors at large $Q^2$ \cite{Chen:2018rwz, Ding:2018xwy, Xu:2019ilh, Xu:2021mju}, where $Q^2$ is momentum transfer squared, or parton distribution functions and amplitudes near the endpoints of their support domains \cite{Ding:2019qlr, Cui:2020dlm, Cui:2020tdf}.
-However, it is far less important when calculating global, integrated properties, like hadron masses.
+This would be an issue if one were using it, \emph{e.g}., to calculate hadron form factors at large $Q^2$ \cite{Chen:2018rwz, Ding:2018xwy, Xu:2019ilh, Xu:2021mju}, where $Q^2$ is momentum transfer squared, or parton distribution functions and amplitudes near the endpoints of their support domains \cite{Ding:2019qlr, Ding:2019lwe, Cui:2020dlm, Cui:2020tdf}. \footnote{This is well-known and explains why the truncated interaction in Eq.\,\eqref{GapKernel} was not used for any of the calculations described in Secs.\,\ref{SecBaryonWaveFunctions}\,--\,\ref{SecDFs} below.
+All those studies are based on interactions which at least preserve QCD's ultraviolet power-law behaviour, where more has not yet been achieved -- Secs.\,\ref{SecBaryonWaveFunctions}, \ref{SecBaryonFormFactors}; and also the one-loop logarithmic improvement, when the necessary algorithms are already available -- Secs.\,\ref{SecFormFactors}, \ref{SecTransition}, \ref{SecDFs}. } However, it is far less important when calculating global, integrated properties, like hadron masses.
 In such applications, Eq.\,\eqref{GapKernel} is satisfactory.
 Indeed, good results can even be obtained using a symmetry-preserving treatment of a momentum-independent interaction \cite{Yin:2021uom, Xu:2021iwv, Gutierrez-Guerrero:2021rsx}.
 A key merit of Eq.\,\eqref{GapKernel} lies in its elimination of the need for renormalisation, which simplifies analyses without materially affecting relevant results.

 The scheme introduced in Ref.\,\cite{Qin:2020jig} provides a direct route from any reasonable set of gap equation elements to closed-form Bethe-Salpeter kernels for meson bound-state problems.
 Thus having specified physically reasonable gap equations via Eqs.\,\eqref{EqVertexGap}, \eqref{GapKernel}, Ref.\,\cite{Xu:2022kng} adapted that scheme to arrive at Bethe-Salpeter equations for each of the mesons identified in Fig.\,\ref{figAllstrange}, obtaining solutions in all cases.
 The image compares experiment with RL truncation results, also calculated in Ref.\,\cite{Xu:2022kng}, and predictions obtained using the EHM-improved kernel. \footnote{Dressed-quark propagators form an important part of the kernels of all bound-state equations.
 As on-shell meson masses increase, poles in those propagators enter the complex-plane integration domain sampled by the Bethe-Salpeter equation \cite{Maris:1997tm}.
 For such cases -- here, meson excited states -- a direct on-shell solution cannot be obtained using simple algorithms.
 So, to obtain the masses of those mesons, Ref.\,\cite{Xu:2022kng} used an extrapolation procedure based on Pad\'e approximants.
 This is the origin of the uncertainty bar on the CSM predictions.}